Did you know humans are created in the image and likeness of God? The Bible supports this concept. Read Genesis 1:26-27.

 Furthermore, God is the necessary being of the Universe.
 This means He is not dependent on any other being, but every being is causally dependent on Him.
 Without God, there would be “no-thing,” since all of us rely upon the Creator for life.
 Acts 17:28 states, “For in God we live and move and have our being.”

-Lastly, the Scripture teaches many characteristics about God.
+Lastly, Scripture teaches many characteristics of God.
 His love, wisdom, power, purity, patience, etc, but His greatest character of all is His holiness.
 Holiness means God is separate, distinct, unique.
 The Lord is unlike anything else because of His infinite majesty.
 He is an all-consuming fire.
 Isaiah 6:3 makes this clear:

 “And they were calling to one another: “Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory.” – Isaiah 6:3